 Heads up!
 This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

-What makes a young guy or girl get into being goth and what happens when they get older?
 Do they ever really just get out of it, or do they always stay a little bit goth in their hearts?

-This post is going to answer those millions of questions all of you non-goths out there have that make us goths reel with derision when we hear them (goths are nodding knowingly about now).
+I’m going to answer those millions of questions all of you non-goths out there have that make us goths reel with derision when we hear them (goths are nodding knowingly about now).

 Questions like: